charlieroberts/interface.server.2/src/transports/TransportManager.js.md

       defaults: [ 'OSC' ],

-The *loaded* array stores all transports that have been loaded by the IOManager
+The *transports* dictionary stores all transports that have been loaded by the IOManager

-      loaded: {},
+      transports: {},

 Upon loading a transport, the *verify* method is called on the object to ensure that it is valid.
 Transports must have methods for initialization, opening / closing, and sending / receiving.